WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	>**Note**: This logs the error to the output window and displays it to the user.

-1. Rebuild and start the app.
+1. Rebuild and start the app using the iPhone Simulator.

 1. Enter a text with more than 10 characters (e.g. _A user-specific task_.).